 Complex Electronic and Multimodal Theses & Dissertations

 All theses and dissertations must contain a written component.
 Theses and dissertations may, however, include other components in addition to the written component.

 A complex electronic thesis/dissertation is a work with a high reliance on slides, film or videos, electronically interactive word/image-based text on CD-ROM or the internet.
-For complex electronic theses/dissertations, part of the work can be produced on paper, but key elements of the work depend on direct experience with or interaction with a text whose physical form may be changed as a consequence of the interaction.
+For complex electronic theses/dissertations, part of the work can be produced in traditional written form, but key elements of the work depend on direct experience with or interaction with a text whose physical form may be changed as a consequence of the interaction.
 Students producing a multimedia thesis/dissertation should consult with the Theses Canada Portal (www.nlc-bnc.ca/thesescanada) on the Library and Archives Canada website for advice on formats supportable for preservation.
 However, a student may work in or submit work in an unsupported format as part of the oral exam as long as the work is readily accessible by the exam committee and the student submits a written component.

 Language of Theses & Dissertations

 A thesis or dissertation should be written in English, but approval may be given to a written request from a student for a thesis or dissertation to be written in French or in the language of any Aboriginal/First Nations people in North America, subject to confirmation from the director of the graduate program concerned that relevant supervision and sufficient support for the completion of such written work can be provided.